Irish Home Rule movement: Home Rule in sight

 The Third Home Rule Bill introduced in 1912 was as in 1886 and 1893 ferociously opposed by Ulster unionists, for whom Home Rule was synonymous with Rome Rule as well as being indicative of economic decline and a threat to their cultural and industrial identity.
 Edward Carson and James Craig, leaders of the unionists, were instrumental in organising the Ulster Covenant against the "coercion of Ulster", at which time Carson reviewed Orange and Unionist volunteers in various parts of Ulster.
 These were united into a single body known as the Ulster Volunteers at the start of 1912.
 This was followed in the south by the formation of the Irish Volunteers to restrain Ulster.
 Both Nationalists and Republicans, except for the All-for-Ireland Party, brushed unionist concerns aside with "no concessions for Ulster", treating their threat as a bluff.
 The bill received royal assent and was placed on the statute books as the Home Rule Act 1914 on 18 September 1914, but under the Suspensory Act 1914 was deferred for no longer than the duration of World War I which had broken out in August.
-The widely held assumption at the time was that the war would be short lived.